 16) Pre bought sounvirs.
 Disney merchandise is everywhere now.
 We also have great Disney stores close by.
 Buying little sounviers here is much cheapers.
 Yes there is always specials stuff you can only get in the park, but stickers, pens, Disney character shirts and etc are much cheaper here.
 I had forgotten socks for my son and paid $16.95 for 3 pairs that had mickey ears on them… nearly the same socks at walmart = $5.50

-17) a fanny pack – I know I know I know….Tacky right?
+17) A Belt bag – some may thing its a fanny pack – I know I know I know….Tacky right?
 Nope.
 Lululemon makes awesome ones.
 They can go around your waist or across your body.
 I was able to keep it on me on almost every ride and I didn’t have to leave money or IDs in the stroller out of my sight.
+Beau & Ro are another awesome belt bag company.

 18) Shower curtain. – very cheap and easy to get.
 We kept our’s folded under our stroller and if the sky was going dark while we were going into eat or on a ride we covered the stroller with it.
 Worked awesome and kept everything including the diaper bag dry.